T-shirt and configuration website designed for World Cup 2006

-This is a t-shirt for which the wearer designs what goes on the front, a further experiment in how to design low-tech systems that are open enough to allow for other people's designs yet specific enough to provide an intriguing starting point.
+The Configurable T-Shirt was commissioned by T-1 World Cup for the 2006 FIFA World Cup in Japan.
+It is a t-shirt where the wearer designs what goes on the front, a further experiment in how to design low-tech systems that are open enough to allow for other people's designs yet specific enough to provide an intriguing starting point.
 It's often difficult to design on a completely blank canvas, so this t-shirt provides a matrix of pixels that can be coloured in with a black felt-tip pen in order to turn them "off".

 The t-shirt is printed with rubber foam ink so that the black pen ink soaks in really well.
 As the t-shirt fabric colour is already black it doesn't matter if people go out of the lines or if the pen is too fat - it won't show up.
 As long as an entire pixel is coloured-in, it will look neat and tidy, just like a professionally designed and printed t-shirt.

 A repository of almost 1000 designs created by members of the public was available at The Configurable T-Shirt Configuration Site.

 Concept and background